Running your trials around the world

 Proof of concept: Phase Ib-IIa

 The primary objective at this stage is determining dosage requirements.
 So much in clinical development depends on getting the dose right.
 Our clinical pharmacology, modeling and simulation team can guide dose selection and optimization through quantitative approaches that generate enormous benefits downstream.
-These approaches help sponsors deliver the greatest benefit to the patients with the fewest unwanted side effects, thus minimizing the patient burden and reducing the time to bring promising treatments to market
+These approaches help sponsors deliver the greatest benefit to the patients with the fewest unwanted side effects, thus minimizing the patient burden and reducing the time to bring promising treatments to market.

-Our proof-of-concept studies give you support for new clinical development across all therapeutic areas.
+Our proof of concept studies give you support for new clinical development across all therapeutic areas.
 This range of knowledge makes us flexible enough to complement your capabilities with biostatistical know-how and eClinical technologies.
 We also have interactive voice and web response systems ready to assist with everything from randomization and drug inventory to electronic data capture.

 Our Experts